Patient Privacy and Rights

 Please take a few moments to familiarize yourself with ways listed below that will help make your health care experience the best it can be..

-As a patient of Fair Haven Community Health Care, you are protected by the following (click on the links for a downloadable copy):
+As a patient of Fair Haven Community Health Care, you are protected by the practices listed below.

 - Compliance and Ethics Program